ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 sidebarDepth: 3
 ---

-State channels allow participants to transact `x` number of times off-chain while only submitting two transaction to the network on chain.
+State channels allow participants to transact `x` number of times off-chain while only submitting two on-chain transactions to the Ethereum network.
 This allows for extremely high transaction throughput.

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics.
-Implementing scaling solutions is advanced as the technology is less battle-tested, and continues to be researched and developed.
+You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
+Implementing scaling solutions such as channels is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.

 ## Channels {#channels}